Minimal scenario facet Bell inequalities for multi-qubit states: Introduction

-In this paper, we have first constructed the facet Bell inequalities for three qubits and found only one non-trivial facet upto the relabeling of indices.
-We compare the results with that for other well known inequalities.
-We have also considered a few noisy mixed states.
-Next, we have constructed the facets for four- and five-qubit cases explicitly for the minimal measurement settings where, only two parties are doing two dichotomic measurements and the remaining parties are doing one dichotomic measurement each.
-It was very interesting to note that for each of these four- and five-qubit scenarios, there is again only one non-trivial facet, upto the relabeling of indices.
-Interestingly, we find that the structure of the facets are similar to three-qubit scenario, except for the addition of more parties.
-This observation enabled us to generalize our facet Bell inequality to $n$-qubit systems.
-We also show that generalized GHZ states of $n$ qubits again violate the facet inequality for the whole parameter range.

-The minimal scenario that we have considered can be thought of as two parties making measurements of two non-commuting dichotomic observables and other parties making measurements of commuting observables.
-We do not need to make measurement of noncommuting observables on all qubits.
-However, in this minimal scenario, the facet Bell inequality that we have obtained are not maximally violated by a maximally entangled state.
-The notion of a maximally entangled state for a mutipartite state is not straghtforward.
-However, for a three-qubit system GHZ-state, for all practical purposes, can be considered to be maximally entangled.
+In this paper, we first explicitly construct the facets of the local polytope for three parties and find only one nontrivial facet inequality up to the relabelling \cite{collins2} of indices.
+With the permutation of parties, the number is three.
+Interestingly, this facet inequality is equivalent to the {\it lifted} version \cite{pironio_facet} of CHSH inequality for more than two parties. { Also in Ref. \cite{sli}, it can be seen that for three parties and two dichotomic measurements per party, there is only one class of facet Bell inequality, where one party makes only one dichotomic measurements. {\it This shows that to uncover the nonlocality of a three-qubit, or multiqubit (as discussed below) system, one facet Bell inequality, and its permutations, may be enough.} This inequality involves multipartite correlations; so it explores multipartite nonlocality.
+We also compare the effectiveness of our inequality with other well-known inequalities.
+We also consider a few noisy mixed states and show that for noisy W states, our inequality is more effective than the famous Mermin inequality.
+We also construct the facets of the local polytopes for four and five parties for the same minimal measurement scenario where, only two parties perform two dichotomic measurements and the remaining parties perform one dichotomic measurement each, specifically, for the scenarios $\{[2 ~2] ~[2~ 2] ~[2]~[2]\}$ and $\{[2 ~2] ~[2~ 2] ~[2]~[2]~[2]\}$ respectively.
+For each of these cases, there is again only one non-trivial facet, up to the relabelling of indices, with a similar structure as the three-party scenario.
+This observation enables us to generalize our facet Bell inequality to $n$-qubit systems.
+We show that generalized GHZ states of $n$ qubits violate the facet inequality for the whole parameter range.
+Interestingly, the facet Bell inequality we obtain is not maximally violated by a maximally entangled state.
+The notion of a maximally entangled state for a multipartite state is not straightforward.
+However, for a three-qubit system, GHZ-state, for all practical purposes, can be considered to be maximally entangled.
 We find that the facet Bell inequality of our scenario is not maximally violated by the GHZ-state.